Azure/azure-sdk-for-java/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-## Tested Operating Systems and Java Versions
+## Client Library Tested Operating Systems and Java Versions

-Currently the tests in this repository are running against:
+Currently the tests for client libraries in this repository are running against:

 |                      | Linux (Ubuntu 16.04) | MacOS 10.13 | Windows Server 2016 |
 |----------------------|----------------------|-------------|---------------------|